Food Safety Shanghai: Tips for Expats in China

 advice on how to stay safe when it comes to food and eating during your

 stay in China.
-To go directly to my tips click here.
+To go directly to my safe eating in China tips click here.

 It's a shame that China's food industry has become globally synonymous with scandal.
 Historically the Chinese have a deeply entrenched cultural ethos that prioritizes diet and nutritional status as the key predicator of future and current health.